intersystems/FirstLook-REST/README.md

     do $system.OBJ.Load("full-path-to-Build.RESTSample.cls","ck")

-    do ##class(Build.RESTSample).Build
+    do ##class(Build.RESTSample).Build()

 6. When prompted, enter the the full path of the directory to which you downloaded this sample.
+The method then loads and compiles the code and performs other needed setup steps.

 7. Copy the coffee directory of the repository to install-dir/CSP.

-8. In the Management Portal create a web application named /coffee
+8. In the Management Portal, create a web application named /coffee

    This will use the install-dir/CSP/coffee directory.